-CAPTION: CITY OF SHERWOOD HOME RULE CHARTER
+CAPTION: REVISIONS TO CITY OF SHERWOOD HOME RULE CHARTER

-QUESTION: Shall the City of Sherwood adopt a new home rule charter?

-SUMMARY: This measure would replace the current city charter with a new one.
-The city council believes the new charter would improve city government.
+- QUESTION: Shall the City of Sherwood adopt certain revisions to update the city home rule charter? - SUMMARY: This measure would update the current city charter to remove obsolete provisions, clarify other provisions and reflect standard municipal organization and practices.
+The city council believes the charter revisions will improve city government.

-The Oregon Constitution gives city voters the right to adopt charters.
-Charters grant legal authority to cities and set duties.
-Sherwood voters adopted the current charter in 1984.
+The Oregon Constitution gives city voters the right to adopt, amend and revise a charter.
+The charter grants legal authority to the city and sets duties.
+Sherwood voters adopted the current charter in 2005.